Zhangzhung: Conquest of Zhangzhung

 There is some confusion as to whether Central Tibet conquered Zhangzhung during the reign of Songtsen Gampo (605 or 617–649) or in the reign of Trisong Detsen, (r.
 755 until 797 or 804).
 The records of the Tang Annals do, however, seem to clearly place these events in the reign of Songtsen Gampo for they say that in 634, Yangtong (Zhangzhung) and various Qiang tribes, "altogether submitted to him".
 Following this he united with the country of Yangtong to defeat the 'Azha or Tuyuhun, and then conquered two more tribes of Qiang before threatening Songzhou with an army of more than 200,000 men.
 He then sent an envoy with gifts of gold and silk to the Chinese emperor to ask for a Chinese princess in marriage and, when refused, attacked Songzhou.
 He apparently finally retreated and apologised and later the emperor granted his request.

 Early Tibetan accounts say that the Tibetan king and the king of Zhangzhung had married each other's sisters in a political alliance.
 However, the Tibetan wife of the king of the Zhangzhung complained of poor treatment by the king's principal wife.
-War ensued, and through the treachery of the Tibetan princess, "King Ligmikya of Zhangzhung, while on his way to Sumba (Amdo province) was ambushed and killed by King Songtsen Gampo's soldiers.
-As a consequence, Zhangzhung was annexed to U-Tsang (Central Tibet).
-Thereafter the new kingdom born of the unification of Zhangzhung and Bod(Tibet) was known as Bod-rGyal-Khab."
+War ensued, and through the treachery of the Tibetan princess, "King Ligmikya of Zhangzhung, while on his way to Sum-ba (Amdo province) was ambushed and killed by King Songtsen Gampo's soldiers.
+As a consequence, Zhangzhung was annexed to Bod (Central Tibet).
+Thereafter the new kingdom born of the unification of Zhangzhung and Bod was known as Bod rGyal-khab."
 R. A. Stein places the conquest of Zhangzhung in 645.